lastcoolnameleft/stash/docs/design.md

 **How it will work?**

-- When Stash will see a `Backup` crd for database backup, it will lunch  a CronJob to take periodic backup of this database.
+- When Stash will see a `BackupConfiguration` crd for database backup, it will lunch  a `CronJob` to take periodic backup of this database.

 ## Recover Database